JG

 It was a pleasure to meet Jean and his wife Claudia, who together opened up a world to me with their knowledge and art of the bow.
 I heartily suggest that any musician who has problems with his bow should go and see them.

-As a cellist, I was familiar with the terms camber, weight, balance point, nervousness and flexibility of the bow, without understanding their mechanical meanings.
+As a cellist, I was familiar with the terms camber, weight, balance point, nervousness and flexibility of the bow, but didn't understand their mechanical meanings.

 The most striking thing for me was what is known as deflection, in other words, the flexibility of the stick.
 I mistakenly associated powerful sound and precise attack with a rigid stick that was highly resistant to pressure.